Eric Clapton: Clapton, Old Sock, I Still Do, and Happy Xmas

 In August 2018, Clapton announced that he had recorded his twenty-fourth studio album, Happy Xmas, which consists of blues-tinged interpretations of Christmas songs, with the album released on 12 October.
 Between April and September 2019, he played 17 concerts in Japan, Europe and the Southwestern United States.
 He returned to the road in September 2021, playing eight shows in the southern United States.
 In May 2022, Clapton announced a run of seven US concerts in September with Jimmie Vaughan.
 In May 2023, Clapton performed at the Jeff Beck tribute concerts held at the Royal Albert Hall, sharing the stage with Rod Stewart, Ronnie Wood, Kirk Hammett and Johnny Depp among others.
 In 2024, Clapton contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.

 Meanwhile

-In May 2024, Clapton revealed in an interview with The Real Music Observer that he was working on a new studio album, titled Meanwhile, with the hopes of releasing it in the fall of that year.
+In May 2024, Clapton revealed in an interview with The Real Music Observer that he was working on a new studio album, titled Meanwhile.
+The album was released digitally on 4 October, with CD and vinyl releases following on 24 January 2025.